 By 1878, C.C.
 Hutchinson had erected the state’s first water mill at Hutchinson.

-By 1885 Hutchinson had attained some importance as a shipping and trading center.
-The production of Turkey Red wheat, a variety particularly adaptable to prairie soil, was increasing yearly.
+By 1885, Hutchinson had become important as a shipping and trading center.
+The production of Turkey Red wheat, a variety remarkably adaptable to prairie soil, was increasing yearly.
 Its increase was accompanied by the growing importance of Hutchinson as a milling center.
-A few years later, following the discovery of natural gas, a wave of prosperity swept southwestern Kansas.
+A few years later, following natural gas discovery, a wave of prosperity swept southwestern Kansas.

 In September 1887, local salt deposits were discovered for the first time when Ben Blanchard, a land speculator who founded South Hutchinson, drilled for oil in the area.
 This gave rise to the first salt-processing plants west of the Mississippi River.
-The salt was originally extracted using the evaporation method by pumping water into brine wells.
-Salt mining would become a major industry in Hutchinson.
+The salt was initially extracted using evaporation by pumping water into brine wells.
+Salt mining would become a significant industry in Hutchinson.

 In 1901, a new courthouse was built just east of the first courthouse on the Southeast corner of Avenue B and Main.
 In 1925, courthouse employees began to notice cracks forming throughout the building.
 Within the next month, the cracks worsened, and the building was evacuated.
 After examining the grounds around the courthouse, it was discovered that the Carey Salt and Cold storage facility next door was the culprit.
 Emerson Carey offered to buy the Courthouse and the land around it.
 Ultimately, Carey was sued for $200,000, and the courthouse was razed in 1929.

 The Bisonte Hotel, a Harvey House Hotel and restaurant, was built in 1908.
 Bisonte is Spanish for bison.
 Fred Harvey began his relationship with the Atchison, Topeka & Santa Fe Railroad in 1876 and built his first hotel in Florence, Kansas.
 Harvey spent extravagantly to furnish his hotels and insisted on good food and lodging.
 The staff was impeccably trained and paid a fair wage.
 The Bisonte originally had 74 rooms with bathrooms in between each room with hot and cold running water.
-Meals could be telegraphed into the hotel from the approaching trains so that when travelers arrived at the station, their food would be ready.
-At the time, this was all very extravagant traveling fare, and the construction costs for the Bisonte Hotel made it the most expensive hotel on the entire Santa Fe line.
+Meals could be telegraphed into the hotel from the approaching trains so that their food would be ready when travelers arrived at the station.
+At the time, this was all extravagant traveling fare, and the construction costs for the Bisonte Hotel made it the most expensive hotel on the entire Santa Fe line.
 By the 1940s, the Bisonte had passed its prime due to the decline in rail services and was closed in 1946.
 It then passed into the hands of the American Legion.
-In 1964 it was sold to investors in Wichita to turn it into a Ramada Inn.
+In 1964, it was sold to investors in Wichita to turn it into a Ramada Inn.
 During the demolition phase, the Bisonte burned to the ground in 1965.

 In 1910, Hutchinson had excellent railroad facilities, fine hotels, extensive manufacturing and jobbing interests, shady streets, beautiful buildings, and many automobiles.
 A home-owned electric street railway system extended all over the city.
-The Hutchinson’salt plants had been yielding from 2,500 to 5,000 barrels of salt per day for the last 20 years, and the source seemed inexhaustible.
+The Hutchinson’salt plants had yielded 2,500 to 5,000 barrels of salt per day for the last 20 years, and the source seemed inexhaustible.
 The rock salt vein was 400 feet thick and found at a depth of 375 feet.
-The Hutchinson’salt is unsurpassed as table salt.
-The amounts of money spent in running these plants was enormous, the cost of fuel alone being more than the amount received for salt sold within the state, the profits coming from export sales — and that with natural gas for fuel at ten cents per 1,000 feet.
+The Hutchinson’s is unsurpassed as table salt.
+The amounts of money spent running these plants were enormous, the cost of fuel alone being more than the amount received for salt sold within the state, the profits coming from export sales — and that with natural gas for fuel at ten cents per 1,000 feet.

-The various flour mills had a combined capacity of 3,000 barrels per day, most of which was shipped out of the country by way of Galveston.
+The various flour mills had a combined capacity of 3,000 barrels per day, most of which were shipped out of the country by Galveston.
 The elevators had a storage capacity of 6,500,000 bushels.
-The soda ash plant, which was probably the largest institution of its kind in the country, manufactured the raw material or base of all soda products.
+The soda ash plant, probably the largest institution of its kind in the country, manufactured the raw material or base of all soda products.
 The wholesale business aggregated $11,500,000 annually, and 400 traveling salesmen, representatives of Hutchinson firms, had their homes here.
-There was a meat packing establishment, and the poultry and egg business is extensive and brings large returns.
-There were foundries, a strawboard factory, canning factory, paint factory, creamery, blank book manufactory, machine shop, furniture factory, and boiler works.
-The five Hutchinson banks had a combined capital of over $500,000, and they were among the few banks in the country which did not in some manner restrict cash payments during the panic of 1907.
+There was a meat packing establishment, and the extensive poultry and egg business brought significant returns.
+There were foundries, a strawboard factory, a canning factory, a paint factory, a creamery, a blank book manufacturer, a machine shop, a furniture factory, and boiler works.
+The five Hutchinson banks had a combined capital of over $500,000, and they were among the few banks in the country that did not in some manner restrict cash payments during the panic of 1907.

-At that time, the city was paved, lighted with electricity, had a good sewer system, waterworks, an efficient fire department, and a police force.
-The finest hotel between the great lakes and the Pacific coast and the best retail stores between the 6th principal meridian and the Continental divide were located here.
+At that time, the city was paved, lighted with electricity, and had a good sewer system, waterworks, an efficient fire department, and a police force.
+The finest hotel between the Great Lakes and the Pacific coast and the best retail stores between the 6th principal meridian and the Continental Divide were located here.
 Hutchison was also the site of the state reformatory.
-It had a live commercial club, which continually induced new factories and new commercial enterprises to locate there.
+It had a live commercial club, which continually induced new factories and commercial enterprises to locate there.
 The railroad facilities were greatly to their advantage in these matters and had been one of the principal factors in the city’s growth into an important commercial and manufacturing center.
 The main lines of both the Chicago, Rock Island & Pacific and the Atchison, Topeka & Santa Fe passed through the city; the Missouri Pacific Railroad line from Ellsworth to Wichita ran through Hutchinson, and there were two additional lines of the Atchison, Topeka & Santa Fe, one running south and the other running west to Kinsley, where it met the main line.
-The freight hauled from Hutchinson by the Santa Fe alone amounted to more tons per month than that of any town on the line, except Kansas City and the terminals.
+The freight hauled from Hutchinson by the Santa Fe alone amounted to more tons per month than that of any town on the line except Kansas City and the terminals.
 Hutchinson ranked sixth among all the towns on the road, terminals included.
-A state fair is held annually at Hutchinson by a fair association owning large grounds and buildings.
+A fair association owning extensive grounds and buildings holds a state fair annually at Hutchinson.
 Exhibits of livestock and agricultural products come from all over Kansas and neighboring states.

 In 1913, after lobbying in the Kansas Legislature, Hutchinson gifted the State of Kansas the land that became the Kansas State Fairgrounds.
 The official Kansas State Fair has been held in Hutchinson ever since.

 In 1915, the Wichita-based Arkansas Valley Interurban trolley-car system was established that connected Wichita, Newton, and Hutchinson.
-The line was originally designed to help foster growth between the three fastest-growing communities in this area of Kansas.
+The line was initially designed to help foster growth between the three fastest-growing communities in this area of Kansas.
 With the Kansas oil boom of the 1920s, the line flourished.
 However, the commuter line struggled from the beginning.
-The rail companies did not like having to share the lines with commuters, and local Hutchinson businesses saw their customer base drop as it began to be easier to travel to Wichita to shop.
+The rail companies did not like sharing the lines with commuters, and local Hutchinson businesses saw their customer base drop as it became easier to travel to Wichita to shop.
 Ultimately, the automotive industry put the final nail in the coffin of this venture.
 The last commuter train ran in 1938.
 The Terminal Station in Hutchinson still stands at 111 2nd Avenue East.
 When the line closed, the ownership of the building changed hands many times over the next 20 years, and more and more of the rail line was sold until all that remained was the building.
-It was listed on the National Register of Historic Places in 1983 when the first floor was a Trailways Bus station and its second floor was unused.
+It was listed on the National Register of Historic Places in 1983 when the first floor was a Trailways Bus station, and its second floor was unused.
 Today, it is utilized as a commercial space.
 It is the only structure left of the commuter company.